by: Shawn K. Hall

 These are the affiliate programs I currently use in any fashion from an insiders perspective.
 There are other vendors (like Commission Junction) who I, as a website visitor, refuse to be involved with, so I would not use or recommend them.
-Others, like Christian Books and the now defunct Mentura/FamilyPass (I won't waste your time with that story) have affiliate programs, too, but have only very specific vertical markets where they work well.
-(FamilyPass has gone out of business and is no longer an affiliate option.)
+Others, like the now defunct Christian Books and Mentura/FamilyPass (I won't waste your time with that story) have affiliate programs, too, but have only very specific vertical markets where they work well.
+(These have both gone out of business and is no longer an affiliate option.)

 Some things you should be aware of in advance are the linking strategies and cookie durations of affiliate programs you use.
-For example, Christian Books only includes a 45 minute cookie duration, so it is entirely likely that your visitors will have timed out before they have selected all the items they want to purchase and checkout, invalidating the referral.
-In those situations you don't get paid.
-Others, like Clickbank have a "very well known" linking scheme which is blocked by many advertisement filters, preventing you from generating revenue from users of those services.
+For example, Clickbank have a "very well known" linking scheme which is blocked by many advertisement filters, preventing you from generating revenue from users of those services.

 If you are interested in signing up under any of these consider using the affiliate referral programs on a site you like who promotes them (like this one), so we can get the kickback if a vendor provides one.
 Google, for example, provides a $100 incentive for referring others (if the new site earns $100 within the first 6 months), Chitika offers you 10% of the click value of sub-affiliates for a year, I think.
 Others do anything from a progressive MLM scheme (Clickbank) to laugh heartily in your face.